bread-and-pepper/django-userena/docs/settings.rst

 Default: ``ACTIVATION_REJECTED`` (string)

-String that defines the value that the ``activation_key`` will be set to after an admin rejects a user's registration via the admin panel.
+String that defines the value that the ``activation_key`` will be set to after an admin rejects a user's signup via the admin panel.

 USERENA_ACTIVATED
 ~~~~~~~~~~~~~~~~~
 Default: ``ALREADY_ACTIVATED`` (string)

 String that defines the value that the ``activation_key`` will be set to after
-a successful signup when USERENA_MODERATE_REGISTRATION is False, or when an
+a successful signup when USERENA_MODERATE_SIGNUP is False, or when an
-admin manually activates/approves a user's registration via the admin panel.
+admin manually activates/approves a user's signup via the admin panel.

 USERENA_PENDING_MODERATION
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Default: ``PENDING_MODERATION`` (string)

-String that defines the value that the ``activation_key`` will be set to after a successful signup when USERENA_MODERATE_REGISTRATION is True.
+String that defines the value that the ``activation_key`` will be set to after a successful signup when USERENA_MODERATE_SIGNUP is True.

 USERENA_REMEMBER_ME_DAYS
 ~~~~~~~~~~~~~~~~~~~~~~~~